-Through investments, partnerships and initiatives that help our employees, we’re committed to building a more equitable and representative workforce—and supporting skills-development job training and new hiring efforts to advance racial equity.
+Through investments, partnerships and initiatives that help our employees, we’re committed to building a more equitable and representative workforce–and supporting skills-development, job training and new hiring efforts that help maintain a diverse and inclusive workforce.

 We’re incorporating diverse, equitable and inclusive priorities and progress into year-end performance evaluations and compensation decisions for members of the Operating Committee and their direct reports—and driving additional accountability to managers throughout the firm.

 Providing Financial Coaching Services to our U.S. Employees

 In 2020, we launched a financial well-being employee benefit that offers unlimited one-on-one telephonic financial coaching to our U.S. employees—which includes a financial wellness assessment to help employees prioritize their goals, a website with tools and resources, and group engagement sessions fully paid for by the firm.